Why DC is used not AC for excitation of Synchronous Alternator and Motor?

 Synchronous alternator or Alternator has the stator and rotor arrangement opposite of a DC generator.
 Remember that we are talking about the three-phase alternator.

-Generally, In a DC machine, armature is placed in the rotor and field winding placed in the stator that means in DC machine Armature is the rotating part and main filed winding is the static part.
-But in the case of three phase alternator Armature is the static part and the main field is the rotating part.
-In a DC motor, power supply is applied to the both armature winding and field winding but in an induction motor, power supply is applied to the armature winding only.
+Generally, In a DC machine, the armature is placed in the rotor, and field winding is placed in the stator that means in a DC machine Armature is the rotating part and main field winding is the static part.
+But in the case of the phase alternator, the Armature is the static part and the main field is the rotating part.
+In a DC motor, the power supply is applied to both armature winding and field winding but in an induction motor, the power supply is applied to the armature winding only.

 Why DC is given to the field winding of Synchronous Motor?

 When AC supply is given to the stator winding or static armature winding of the synchronous motor it creates a rotating magnetic field.
-And the speed of the rotating magnetic field is called synchronous speed.
+The speed of the rotating magnetic field is called synchronous speed.

 So the rotor will rotate at synchronous speed if a magnetic locking is created between the stator field and rotor field.